Gorka Elustondo: Athletic Bilbao

 On 1 July 2015, after his contract with Real Sociedad expired, Elustondo signed a two-year deal with their neighbours, Athletic Bilbao.
 He made his competitive debut on 30 July, playing the second half of a 0–0 draw at Inter Baku PIK in the third qualifying round of the UEFA Europa League.
 His first league appearance occurred on 23 August, where he committed a penalty on Luis Suárez – later missed by Lionel Messi – in an eventual 0–1 home loss to FC Barcelona.
 Four days later, in the Europa League playoff round against MŠK Žilina, he scored through a long-range effort in the 23rd minute for the game's only goal and an away goals rule qualification.

 On 2 June 2017, Elustondo confirmed that he would leave the San Mamés Stadium at the end of his contract.

 Rayo Vallecano

-On 17 January 2018, after a brief spell in Colombia with Atlético Nacional, the 30-year-old Elustondo returned to Spain after agreeing to an 18-month deal with Rayo Vallecano.
+On 17 January 2018, after a brief spell in Colombia with Atlético Nacional, the 30-year-old Elustondo returned to Spain after agreeing to an 18-month deal at Rayo Vallecano.

 International career

-Elustondo was part of the Spain under-19 squad that won the 2006 UEFA European Championship, in Poland.
+Elustondo was part of the Spain under-19 squad that won the 2006 UEFA European Championship in Poland.